DAR Wedding Cost: How much should I budget?

 Second, this wedding budget is based on 120 guests.
 DAR will tell you that 140 is their max head count for a seated reception.
 And that is true, in a technical sense.
 However, I’ve found that most of my clients end up around 120 guests at their wedding.
 And I think this is a much safer number for your wedding at DAR.
 Even with 120 guests you will likely have to put 13 tables in the O’Byrne Gallery.
 That is only 1 table away from the max that will fit.
 Maxing out O’Byrne Gallery is tough if you have either warm or cool temps because your guests sitting directly in front of the french doors will become uncomfortable.
 If you want to read more about RSVP response rates, check out my previous post on real wedding statistics.

-If you want to have dinner in the Library, your max head count is 98.
+If you want to have dinner in the Library, your max head count is around 106.
 You can see the photo below for a wedding reception dinner in the Library.
 If you need more details on DAR wedding layouts, I’ve got your back.

 DAR allows their wedding clients to bring in their own alcohol, and this can be cost savings, but you will have to make sure it is delivered and removed within the time-frame of your rental contract.